 Subverted in "A Love Supreme" (2x08).
 They actually blew an innocent man to bits on network TV.Holy.
 Shit.
 Whedon is the King of subverting this trope.
 Ask Tara.
 (Oddly enough, in the same broadcast week, Bones blew a innocent guy to bits onscreen, on network TV.
 Maybe there was a bet going on for Christmas...)

 And in "Getting Closer" (2x11) they killed Bennett!
 How could they do that?

 Please.
 Given the aforementioned long game, Adelle is basically in the clear.
 You want a real Moral Event Horizon?
 In 2x11, "Getting Closer," Whiskey/Doctor Saunders murders the show's newly minted Woobie, Bennett Halverson, in front of Topher Brink, probably the only man to ever love her, mere minutes after their first kiss.
 Why?
-Boyd seduced her and brainwashed her, forcing the personality of a slavishly obedient Clyde into her head.
+Because Boyd implanted Clyde, his second in command and personal assasin into Whisky's head.
 There is no fate cruel enough for Boyd.
 He got off easy.
 Sick bastard.